The Best Linear Unbiased Estimator (BLUE): Step-by-Step Guide

 [Data article] Visualizing Responsiveness: Integrating Raw Data for a Holistic Dataset View

-■ [R package] Embedding Key Descriptive Statistics within Original Data (Feat. descriptivestat) ■ [R package] Calculate the responsiveness of each treatment relative to a control (Feat. deltactrl) In my previous posts, I introduced two R packages.
+■ [R package] Embedding Key Descriptive Statistics within Original Data (Feat. descriptivestat)■ [R package] Calculate the responsiveness of each treatment relative to a control (Feat. deltactrl) In my previous posts, I introduced two R packages.
 The first package, descriptivestat(), displays raw data along with mean values and additional descriptive statistics.
-The second package, deltactrl(), calculates the responsiveness of dependent variables in response to the control.
-Today, in this article, I will demonstrate how combining these two R packages allows…
+The second package, deltactrl(), calculates … Read more

 [R package] Calculate the responsiveness of each treatment relative to a control (Feat. deltactrl)